Spending target: Unknown

 Malek is the founder and co-chairman of Thayer Lodging Group, a hotel investment firm.
 He also was the founder of Thayer Capital Partners, a private equity firm now managed by HCI Equity.
 Coleman serves as the group’s chairman, and Malek sits on the board of directors.
 Brian O. Walsh, who previously worked as a senior strategist for the National Republican Congressional Committee in 2009-2010, is the group’s president.

 The American Action Network is a 501(c)(4) organization and, therefore, does not have to disclose its donors.
-The group’s most recent 990 tax form shows it raised $22.5 million in the fiscal year that ended June 30, 2012.
-Federal Election Commission records indicate that the American Action Network spent $11.1 million on TV ads and other independent expenditures — placing it among the top 25 biggest outside spenders in the 2012 campaign.
+The group raised $22.6 million in the fiscal year that ended June 30, 2012, and $24.4 million from July 1, 2012 through June 30, 2013.
+Federal Election Commission records indicate that the American Action Network spent $11.1 million during the 2012 campaign on TV ads and other independent expenditures — placing it among the top 25 biggest outside spenders in that campaign cycle.
 But that was down from nearly $19 million in the 2010 cycle — the third highest amount spent in that cycle.